COS 2020 'Pithos Bianco' Grecanico in Amphora, Vittoria, Sicily, Italy

-The 2018 Pithos Bianco is made of Grecanico grapes (AKA Garganega) sourced from the estate Fontane vineyard, at about 750 feet in elevation.
+The 2018 Pithos Bianco is made of Grecanico grapes (AKA Garganega) sourced from the estate Fontane vineyard, at about 750 feet in elevation, eith Chalky Limestone, Clay, Sandstone, Sedimentary Clay soils.
 For vinification, COS uses only amphora (the large terracotta vases reminiscent of what you’d find walking through the Ancient Greek wing of any history museum), which leave no traces or aromas in the wine, just as their ancient wine-making predecessors had done thousands of years before.

 COS is recognized by the RAW wine organization, as an international leader in promoting natural wine producers.

-Vinification: The wine is spontaneously fermented on its skins with indigenous yeast over ten to fifteen days in amphorae, The 2018 remained in contact with the skins for seven months in amphorae, followed by three months in the bottle before release.
+Vinification: The wine is spontaneously fermented on its skins with indigenous yeast over ten to fifteen days in amphorae.
+It remained in contact with the skins for seven months in amphorae, followed by three months in the bottle before release.
 Pithos Bianco spends about 240 days on the skins in amphora.
 Pithos is the Greek word for amphora.